Book a Call

 I think that after ‘you’re on mute’, the most common phrase of the years 2020-21 is ‘good morning, good afternoon, and good evening, whatever applies to you’.
 The fuzziest deictic expression ever!

-Indeed, our ‘now’ is disappearing through invisible parallel lines as we come to exist in a timeless world where emails are sent on Sunday mornings and press conferences are interpreted somewhere after midnight.
+Indeed, our ‘now’ is disappearing through invisible parallel lines as we come to exist in a time-less world where emails are sent on Sunday mornings and press conferences are interpreted somewhere after midnight.

 However, a year of working remotely has not only meant that afternoon meetings held in Mexico take place in the London evening hours when I feel more like wrapping up my day than switching on the sound mixer on my desk – it has also affected my physical preparation before an assignment.